L-1 Visas - Intracompany Transferee

 L-1B Specialized Knowledge

-A foreign national employee who will be transferred to the US to fill a role which requires specialized knowledge of the organization’s products, services, research, equipment, proprietary processes or other functions, and has gained the specialized knowledge outside the US with a related company, may obtain an L-1B Visa.
+A foreign national employee who will be transferred to the US to fill a role which requires specialized knowledge or advanced knowledge, and the employee has gained the knowledge outside the US with a related company, may obtain an L-1B Visa.
+Specialized knowledge is defined as special knowledge of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets that is distinct or uncommon in comparison to that generally found in the particular industry; or advanced knowledge, which is knowledge of or expertise in the petitioning organization’s specific processes and procedures that is not commonly found in the relevant industry and is greatly developed or further along in progress, complexity and understanding than that generally found within the employer.
 The L-1B Visa may be granted for an initial 3 year period and extended up to a total of 5 years.
-The specialized knowledge must be uncommon to the organization and cannot include skills that may be easily acquired by an entry-level US-based employee.
 Time spent out of the US while on an L-1B, can be added to the time an L-1B employee can work in the US (referred to as recapture).
 L-1B applications have experienced extensive additional scrutiny in the past few years by USCIS.
 As a result, both new L-1B applications, and extensions, may not necessarily be approved, even for situations which clearly fit this test.
-The green card process for L-1B workers usually requires PERM Labor Certification, and for more information see the Clark Hill website.
+The green card process for L-1B workers usually requires PERM Labor Certification.
+For more information see the Clark Hill website.

 L-1B Offsite Employment